seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 `/feed.xml` is answered at `/en/feed.xml` on `blog.ethereum.org`, and the row carries the request that was measured rather than the path it landed on — naming the landing path would name a request nobody has made.

+**LANE COVERAGE IS MEASURED AGAINST THE COIN'S OWN LARGEST MOVE, once per coin, and a coin whose lanes did not carry it is unserved for announcements however green they read.** A channel established once and reused is the right economy only where the channel is the right one, and this table assigns a class by what EXISTS rather than by where the protocol actually announces: a governance forum carries votes, a release stream carries code, and a protocol that ships products from neither holds a lane that answers every run and never carries the record that moves its price. **Measured 20.09:** NEAR's only row is `gov.near.org`; its move of 17.09 came from a product launch announced on the protocol's own site; and thirty runs of a fresh, correctly read, correctly hashed lane would not have found it.

+**The measurement is a computation on data the run already holds.** Once per coin, and again whenever this table's row for that coin changes: take the coin's largest single-day move of the last thirty days from the structural file the run reads every day (§5), and ask whether any lane this table gives that coin holds a record dated inside the forty-eight hours before it. **A coin whose lanes hold nothing is recorded `неохваченная` in `state.sweeps.coins` and named in the appendix with the size and date of the move, and the run names the host that DID carry the announcement** — one discovery search on §6's own terms, judged by its publisher like any discovery hit. **The run does not write that host into this table:** the table is this file's and this file is the Architect's, so the finding is a proposal the appendix carries and an Architect edit admits.
+A host no run has read is an assertion, and an assertion in this table is a lane that is green and empty. **A coin left `неохваченная` is not silently downgraded** — item 63 already names every coin short a lane, and this measurement is what makes that count mean
+something: thirty coins holding thirty lanes, with no test of whether any of them is the channel that publishes, is a coverage figure measuring its own bookkeeping.

 **A channel dates a RECORD, never an event.** The date each class carries says when a topic was opened, a release cut or a post sent — not when the vote it announces closes or the